vvnginx/documentation/content/nap-waf/v5/admin-guide/install.md

 ### Common Steps for NGINX Open Source and NGINX Plus

-Please follow these steps before you install either NGINX Open Source or NGINX Plus.
+Follow these steps before you install NGINX Open Source or NGINX Plus.

 {{<tabs name="offline_common_steps_for_nginx_oss_and_plus">}}